Alemus182/Nextech/README.md

 ```
  ## Frontend
  -   Install Visual Studio Code
- -   The current Application is in Angular 10, if you have a higher versión of node.js  12.11.1, Do you need to use NVM (Node Version Manager).
-For Windows You can download it at: [Website](https://github.com/coreybutler/nvm-windows#installation--upgrades) or download it through a package manager like chocolatey, for Windows or Homebrew for mac.
+ -   The Application is built in Angular 10, if you have a newer version installed of node.js 12.11.1, you need to use NVM (Node Version Manager). for Windows, you can download it in: [Website](https://github.com/coreybutler/nvm-windows#installation--upgrades) or download it through a package manager like chocolatey for Windows or Homebrew for mac.
  - After installation of NVM, open the terminal and install the corresponding node version
       ```properties
        nvm install 12.11.1